-- (v) Request DSMC to report in writing that the necessary environmental restoration work has been adequately performed before acceptance of work. - 118.
+- (v) Request DSMC to report in writing that the necessary environmental restoration work has been adequately performed before acceptance of work. - 127.
 Work Camps.
 Operation of work camps can cause temporary air and noise pollution from machine operation, water pollution from storage and use of fuels, oils, solvents, and lubricants.
 Potential impacts are negative but short-term and reversible by mitigation measures.
-The construction contractor will be required to: - (i) Consult with SIPMIU/DSMC before locating project offices, sheds, and construction plants: - (ii) Minimize removal of vegetation and disallow cutting of trees; - (iii) Provide water and sanitation facilities for employees; - (iv) Prohibit employees from poaching wildlife and cutting of trees for firewood; - (v) Train employees in the storage and handling of materials which can potentially cause soil contamination; - (vi) Recover used oil and lubricants and reuse or remove from the site; - (vii) Manage solid waste according to the following preference hierarchy: reuse, recycling and disposal to designated areas; - (viii) Remove all wreckage, rubbish, or temporary structures which are no longer required; and - (ix) Request SIPMIU/DSMC to report in writing that the camp has been vacated and restored to pre-project conditions before acceptance of work. - 119.
+The construction contractor will be required to: - (i) Consult with SIPMIU/DSMC before locating project offices, sheds, and construction plants; - (ii) Minimize removal of vegetation and disallow cutting of trees; - (iii) Provide water and sanitation facilities for employees; - (iv) Prohibit employees from poaching wildlife and cutting of trees for firewood; - (v) Train employees in the storage and handling of materials which can potentially cause soil contamination; - (vi) Recover used oil and lubricants and reuse or remove from the site; - (vii) Manage solid waste according to the following preference hierarchy: reuse, recycling and disposal to designated areas; - (viii) Remove all wreckage, rubbish, or temporary structures which are no longer required; and - (ix) Request SIPMIU/DSMC to report in writing that the camp has been vacated and restored to pre-project conditions before acceptance of work. - 128.
 Social and Cultural Resources Chance Finds.
 For this subproject, excavation will occur at specific isolated location, so it could be that there is a low risk of such impacts.
-Nevertheless, the construction contractor will be required to: - (i) Strictly follow the protocol for chance finds in any excavation work; - (ii) Request SIPMIU/DSMC or any authorized person with archaeological/historical field training to observe excavation; - (iii) Stop work immediately to allow further investigation if any finds are suspected; and - (iv) Inform SIPMIU/DSMC if a find is suspected, and take any action they require ensuring its removal or protection in situ. - 120.
-Post-Construction Activities.
-Upon completion of civil works, contractor will be required to: - (i) Remove all spoils wreckage, rubbish, or temporary structures (such as buildings, shelters, and latrines) which are no longer required; - (ii) All excavated roads shall be reinstated to original condition. - (iii) All disrupted utilities restored - (iv) All affected structures rehabilitated/compensated - (v) The area that previously housed the construction camp is to be checked for spills of substances such as oil, paint, etc. and these shall be cleaned up. - (vi) All hardened surfaces within the construction camp area shall be ripped, all imported materials removed, and the area shall be covered with topsoil and vegetation using the guidelines set out in the re-vegetation specification that forms part of this document. - (vii) The contractor must arrange the cancellation of all temporary services.
+Nevertheless, the construction contractor will be required to: - (i) Strictly follow the protocol for chance finds in any excavation work; - (ii) Request SIPMIU/DSMC or any authorized person with archaeological/historical field training to observe excavation; - (iii) Stop work immediately to allow further investigation if any finds are suspected; and - (iv) Inform SIPMIU/DSMC if a find is suspected, and take any action they require ensuring its removal or protection in situ.